teochewthunder/free-myanmar/README.md

 # Free Myanmar
-This is an SVG layered on tp of an elliptical radial gradient CSS background.
+This is an SVG layered on top of an elliptical radial gradient CSS background.

 The SVG comprises of:
 - FREE MYANMAR text in Impact font